 In a bed bug infestation legal claim, there are several types of damages that you can pursue.
 These damages aim to compensate you for the losses and harm you have experienced due to the infestation.
 Here are some common types of damages:

 - Property Damage: Bed bugs can cause damage to personal belongings, including furniture, mattresses, clothing, and other items that may need to be discarded or professionally treated to eliminate the infestation.
 You can seek compensation for the cost of repairing or replacing these damaged items.

 - Medical Expenses: If you have suffered physical injuries or health issues as a result of the bed bug infestation, such as bites, allergic reactions, or infections, you can pursue compensation for your medical expenses.
 This includes doctor visits, medications, treatments, and any other healthcare costs related to the infestation.

 - Emotional Distress: Bed bug infestations can have a significant impact on your mental and emotional well-being, causing stress, anxiety, sleep disturbances, and other emotional distress.

-- Pain and Suffering: If you have experienced physical pain and discomfort due to bed bug bites or related health issues, you can seek compensation for the pain and suffering you have endured.
+- Pain and Suffering: If you have experienced physical pain and discomfort due to bed bug bites or related health issues, you can seek compensation for your pain and suffering.